branislavjenco/branislavjenco.github.io/_posts/2024-10-29-modal-interface.md

 Without an anchor, using modes adds cognitive overhead, because I have to track which mode I am in.
 That's why `Caps Lock` often has an indicator light on keyboards and why `vim` shows the current mode in the bottom bar.
 I'd argue those are band-aids.
 While touch typing, I want to look at what I'm doing and looking at an indicator is a distraction.
 So it's not that hard to lose track of your current mode.
 Suddenly numbers type symbols, entire lines get deleted, hell breaks loose.

 As users of `vim` probably know, there is a savior, which is the `Esc` key (unless you remapped it to something else, ironically `Caps Lock` is a good choice).
 If `vim` starts doing something unexpected, I can just mash the `Esc` key a couple times and I know I'm back to Normal mode.
 From there I can work with a clean slate, blissfully forgetting how I found myself in this mess.
-It's a reset for the mind.
+It's a reset which clears my mind.

 To reduce the cognitive overhead, it's very useful when a modal UI has a quick way to getting back to some "initial state".[^3] In `vim`, Normal mode is the default.
 The important bit here is that I can mash `Esc` a couple of times to "really make sure" that I'm back in Normal mode.
 If in Normal mode, hitting `Esc` again does nothing, it's _idempotent_.
 This removes the need for a feedback loop (check the mode -> do a thing), which lets us get _really_ fast with the UI and these instant "resets" can happen very quickly, easily a couple times per second.
 It also frees the mind to think about the important parts, i.e. the text itself.